nasa/openmct/docs/src/guide/index.md

 * Populate version info (e.g. commit hash, build time.)
 * Produce a web archive (`.war`) artifact in the `target` directory.

-The produced artifact contains a subset of the repository’s own folder hierarchy, omitting tests and example bundles.
+The produced artifact contains a subset of the repository's own folder hierarchy, omitting tests and example bundles.

 Note that an internet connection is required to run this build, in order to